KarimSaliev/jet_assignment_postcode/README.md

 pip install -r requirements.txt
 ```

-Then, make migrations and migrate the tables that would contain the postcode-city data that we would soon populate
+Then, make migrations and migrate the tables that would contain the postcode-area data that we would soon populate

 ```
 python manage.py makemigrations
 python manage.py migrate
 ```

-Now, using fixtures file in the project that contains the initial postcode-city data, we will use it to populate the migrated tables
+Now, using fixtures file in the project that contains the initial postcode-area data, we will use it to populate the migrated tables

 ```
 python manage.py loaddata postcode_data.json